Last updated June 2026

 Challenge

-A national supermarket needed to personalise experiences for millions of loyalty customers, optimise supply chain across 850 stores, and improve checkout throughput — at consumer-grade reliability, with privacy and consumer-trust constraints throughout.
+A national supermarket needed to personalise the experience for millions of loyalty customers and keep 850 stores stocked and moving, at consumer-grade reliability.

 Approach